JimKw1kX/Dll-Shellcode-Loader/README.md

 Compile in Visual Studio -> `x64` -> `Release`

-⚠️ Disclaimer: Also tweak your code during an enagament, this is just a POC but its not good to add everything in one loader.
+⚠️ Disclaimer: Always tweak the code during an enagament, this is just a POC but its not good to add everything in one loader.
 Its better to use stagers to prevent the main C2 shellcode gets burnt.

 Click [here](https://drive.google.com/file/d/1LenFbhhj8n7esZXn6NXPdZ-pDy8bTdjx/view) to see the full demo.